BYO-NTP/BYO-NTP.github.io/DEVELOP.md

 ## SPIRIT

-The intent of this site is to provide a repository of information useful to others who follow us.
-With that in mind, keeping the barriers to use and contributions low is a primary objective.
+The intent of this site is to provide a repository of information useful to anyone wishing to build a NTP server.
+Lowering the barriers to entry is a primary objective.

 The information in this repo is organized as follows: